 Gastric bypass surgery allows you to get rid of excess weight, whether due to lack of results following a healthy lifestyle change, or because you have a genetic reason for your obesity.
-It is highly effective for most patients, though some experience lack of results and then need to go back to their surgeon for gastric bypass revision surgery.
-There are a total of five common procedures performed if you need to get revision surgery, each of which are done differently and offer a different set of risks.
+It is highly effective for most patients though some experience lacks results and then need to go back to their surgeon for gastric bypass revision surgery.
+There are a total of five common procedures performed if you require to get revision surgery, each of which is done differently and offer a different set of risks.
 Here is some information about this procedure, why it is necessary and how it is performed.

 What is Gastric Bypass Revision Surgery?

 The gastric bypass revision procedure will reduce the size of your pouch even more so than what it was at previously.
-This minimizes how much food you are able to eat during each meal and helps you feel full for longer periods of time.
+This minimizes how much food you can eat during each meal and helps you feel full for longer periods of time.
 It also helps your stomach to drain food at a slower pace, which extends how long you feel full.

 When is it Needed?

 Most people, who request gastric bypass revision surgery, do so because of their weight.
 They aren’t losing enough weight as much as they imagined, or not at all or perhaps have gained a good deal of weight back.
 According to a study that appeared in Annals of Surgery in 2006, 35 percent of super obese patients and 20 percent of morbidly obese patients who got the gastric bypass procedure gained back at least 50 percent of their weight after the 10-year mark.
 There are different reasons for this, including not following the right diet or exercise routine, genetic factors or otherwise.
 Additionally, some patients get the procedure revised later on because of medical complications with the surgery or internal issues.